juicer/juicer/docs/markdown/plugins.md

 In order to take advantage of the `requires_signature` functionality available to environments you can create an RpmSignPlugin.

-You can create your own RpmSignPlugin by extending the abstact class `juicer.common.RpmSignPlugin`.
+You can create your own `RpmSignPlugin` by subclassing the abstract class `juicer.common.RpmSignPlugin`.

     class RpmSignPlugin(object):